gabe1031-bit/SimpleSideloading/README.md

 This project is mainly focusing on older devices/legacy/vintage iOS versions and devices.

 ### Revoked Certificates?
 Apps are showing an integrity error?
-No worries, create an issure, and I will get right to it.
+No worries, create an issue, and I will get right to it.
+Do **NOT** create more than one issue.